marxcerqueira/analytics-streamlit-dashboard/README.md

 The objetives of this project are:
 * Perform exploratory data analysis on properties available on dataset.
 * Determine which properties should be purchased according to business criteria.
-* Develop an online [dashboard](https://p001-realestate-insights.herokuapp.com/) that can be acessed by the CEO from a mobile or computer.
+* Develop an online [dashboard](https://kc-house-dashboard.herokuapp.com/) that can be acessed by the CEO from a mobile or computer.
 <br>

 ## 1. Business Problem
-* House Rocket is a digital platform whose business model is the purchase and sale of real estate using technology.
+* House Rocket is a Real Estate Flipping Houses business that goes on digital platform to buy and sell houses by using technology.

  * My goal is to help the company find the best business opportunities in the real estate market.
 The CEO of House Rocket would like to maximize the company's revenue by finding good business opportunities.